Jul 2022 - Jan 2023

 Stakeholder testing surfaces IA problems that wireframe reviews don't

-The API key placement issue only emerged when real users were navigating the prototype with a task in mind.
-It was a quick fix, but a reminder that even well-reasoned structural decisions need to be validated in context
+The API key placement only showed up once real users were navigating with a task in mind.

 Next Steps

 The foundation is in place.
-Future phases of the portal should prioritise building out the Settlements feature for resellers, richer dispute tracking with full stage history and audit logs, and more granular analytics for merchants — moving the portal from an operational tool to a genuine business intelligence resource.
+Future phases should prioritise building out Settlements for resellers, richer dispute tracking with full stage history and audit logs, and more granular analytics for merchants.
+That moves the portal from an operational tool to a real business intelligence resource.

 More works